sbrandstaeter/queens/.gitlab/issue_templates/ONBOARDING.md

 - [ ] Browse through the [Wiki pages](https://gitlab.lrz.de/queens_community/queens/-/wikis/home) containing a loose collection of further helpful information
 - [ ] Have a look at the [QUEENS documentation](https://queens_community.pages.gitlab.lrz.de/queens/docs/) which is also hosted on Gitlab by clicking on **project badge** on the top right of the [QUEENS project start page](https://gitlab.lrz.de/queens_community/queens)

-## Checklist for the QUEENS group owners (nothing to do for the new added member here)
+## Checklist for the QUEENS group owners (nothing to do for the newly added member here)
 <!---
 Tick the box as soon as a task is completed (either by inserting an "x" in edit mode or clicking on it in view mode).
 -->
 - [ ] Add new team member to the QUEENS gitlab groups
     - "QUEENS_collaborators": Members that are mainly users of QUEENS but do not actively contribute to the code base.
-    - "QUEENS_developers": Members that actively develop in QUEENS and intent to contribute to the core framework over longer time periods.
+    - "QUEENS_developers": Members that actively develop in QUEENS and intend to contribute to the core framework over longer time periods.
 (Students should not be part of this group!)
     - "QUEENS_maintainers": Maintainers of the QUEENS project.
-Maintainers contribute to the code on a regular basis and manage the software planning (merge requestes, issue handling.).
+Maintainers contribute to the code on a regular basis and manage the software planning (merge requests, issue handling.).
 Every maintainer is automatically also in the group "QUEENS_developers"
     - "students": Group that contains all students that are currently using QUEENS and contributing to QUEENS
 - [ ] Assign and @mention an experienced "QUEENS buddy" to help with git, the first issue, first commit, ...